 Because perfect SD sequences mask the impacts of bS21-2, we hypothesized that genes with weaker SD sequences may require bS21-2 for efficient translation.
 We compared predicted SDs for genes whose proteins are positively affected (n=74), negatively affected (n=84), or unaffected (n=82) by bS21-2 (Trautmann & Ramsey, 2022).
-We found that the genes positively affected generally have weaker SD sequences, with only 39% having strong SD sequences (defined by 4 or more nucleotides [nt] complementary to the ASD), compared to 54% or 69% strong SDs in negatively affected or unaffected genes, respectively (Fig 3D).
+We found that the genes positively affected by bS21-2 generally have weaker SD sequences, with only 39% having strong SD sequences (defined by 4 or more nucleotides [nt] complementary to the ASD), compared to 54% or 69% strong SDs in negatively affected or unaffected genes, respectively (Fig 3D).
 These data are consistent with a model in which bS21-2 influences translation initiation predominately in the absence of strong SD-ASD interactions.
 However, given that many genes have weak or non-perfect SDs and are not affected by bS21-2, there is an unidentified component of the 5´ UTR that results in responsiveness to bS21-2.

 Sequence-specific motifs found in the 5´ UTR of genes governed by bS21-2 do not alter bS21-2 responsiveness

-We reasoned that 5´ UTRs may be responsive to bS21-2 because they harbor a common sequence-specific element that may mediate an altered interaction with bS21-2 or bS21-2-containing ribosomes.
+We reasoned that 5´ UTRs may be responsive to bS21-2 because they harbor a common sequence-specific element that mediates an altered interaction with bS21-2 or bS21-2-containing ribosomes.
 To identify such an element, we compiled 5´ UTR sequences including 100 nts upstream of the start codon and the first six codons of the gene for all proteins that were significantly less abundant in cells lacking bS21-2 compared to wild-type (n=74; 100 nt was arbitrarily chosen because most F. tularensis transcription start sites have not been identified).
 As a control, we also compiled 5´ UTR sequences from 82 genes that were not impacted by bS21-2 presence.
 Using the motif-finding algorithm STREME, which identifies ungapped motifs enriched in large data sets (Bailey, 2021), we identified sequence motifs enriched in the 5´ UTRs of the 20 genes most positively governed by bS21-2 (Trautmann & Ramsey, 2022).
 The motifs we identified were enriched compared to shuffled sequences and were not found to be enriched in the control sequences.
 Two motifs, which we refer to as Motif 1 and Motif 2, are AU-rich and are found in 19 and 18 of the 20 sequences assessed, respectively (Fig 4A).
 Targeted mutations were made to modify these motifs in the mraY 5´ UTR and assess their impact on responsiveness to bS21-2.
 Mutations 1 and 2 modified Motif 1 from AAAAUAAC to CCCCGCCG, which altered the AU-content of the entire motif, and AAAUAUACA, which altered the three most conserved nt in the motif.
 When assessed using the GFP reporter assay, neither of these modifications altered the responsiveness of the 5´ UTR to bS21-2 (Fig 4B).
 To assess the contribution of Motif 2, we created mutation 5, a truncation of the 5´ end of the mraY 5´ UTR that removed 25 nt including motif 2.
 Similarly, this 5´ UTR also remained responsive to bS21-2 (Fig 6).
 Together, these data indicate that neither of the two STREME-predicted AU-rich motifs are necessary for the positive impact of bS21-2 on translation of the mraY 5´ UTR.

 Predicted secondary structures of 5´ UTRs are not responsible for bS21-2 responsiveness